Proning: Intensive care

 Prone positioning may be used for people suffering from acute respiratory distress syndrome (ARDS) to improve their breathing.
 If the patient is undergoing intensive care and sedated then this is a difficult procedure because lifting and turning the unconscious patient requires many staff or special equipment.
 If they are intubated then care has to be taken to manage the tangle of associated lines and tubes.

 A 2011 meta-analysis of 48 studies found that there were no negative effects on mortality for patients in intensive care but that a significant reduction in mortality was only found with those patients who were severely ill with ARDS.

-A 2012 systematic review (updated in 2022) of proning in infants with acute respiratory distress with mechanical ventilation found low certainty evidence that it was effective in improving oxygenation.
+A 2012 systematic review (updated in 2022) of proning in infants with acute respiratory distress with mechanical ventilation found low certainty evidence that it was effective in improving oxygenation, but did not make definitive recommendations.
 No adverse effects were found but the risk of sudden infant death syndrome, which is greater in the prone position, necessitates continuous monitoring.

 A 2014 systematic review of 11 trials found that reduction of the tidal volume of ventilation, in combination with prone positioning, was effective, saving the life of about one additional patient in eleven.